nhlutterodt/QuizTimeHTML/docs/CSV_UPLOAD_SCHEMA_PLAN.md

 - `preset` (string) — one of `auto|multiple-choice|short-answer|true-false|numeric`

 - `headersMap` (JSON string, optional) — explicit map of CSV headers to canonical fields

+  Note: `headersMap` keys are matched fuzzily — the server normalizes header names (trim, lowercase, replace spaces with underscores) before lookup.
+Clients may supply keys with different casing or extra whitespace.
+Example: `{ " Q ": "question", "Option A": "option_a" }` will correctly map a CSV header of `Q` or ` q ` to the canonical `question` field.

 - `options` (JSON string, optional) — { snapshotRowLimit, mergeStrategy }